bergs89/COVID19_JHU_World/README.md

 # COVID19_JHU_World
-Python analysis of world data of COVID19 from JHU
+Python analysis and plot of the COVID19 world data released by JHU